Chrysler B engine: 426 Wedge

 Before the end of the 1963 model year, Chrysler introduced the Stage II Max Wedge with improved combustion chamber design and an improved camshaft.
-The last performance year for the Max Wedge came in 1964 with the Stage III.
+The last performance year for the Max Wedge was the 1964 Stage III.
 The factory-advertised power rating never changed despite the Stage II and III improvements.

-A 426 Street Wedge block was also available in 1964 and 1965.
-It bears little relation to the Max Wedge except for basic architecture and dimensions.
-The Street Wedge was available only in B-body cars (Plymouth and Dodge) and light-duty Dodge D Series trucks.
-It was an increased-bore version of the standard New Yorker 413 single 4-barrel engine.
+A 426 Street Wedge engine was also available in 1964 and 1965.
+An increased-bore version of the standard New Yorker 413 single 4-barrel engine, it bears little relation to the Max Wedge except for basic architecture and dimensions.
+It was available only in B-body cars (Plymouth and Dodge) and light-duty Dodge D Series trucks.

 440

 The 440 cuin RB was produced from 1965 until 1978, making it the last version of the Chrysler RB block.
 It had a light wall construction, precision cast-iron block, with iron heads and a bore of 4.32 in, for an overall displacement of 440 CID.

-From 1967 to 1971, the high-performance version was rated at 375 bhp (370 bhp in 1971) at 4,600 rpm and 480 lbft at 3,200 rpm of torque with a single 4-barrel carburetor, and from 1969 to 1971, the highest-output version had an intake setup with 3X2-barrel Holley carburetors ("440 Six Pack" for Dodge, "440 6-BBL" for Plymouth) producing 390 bhp at 4,700 rpm (385 bhp in '71) and 490 lbft at 3,200 rpm of torque.
+From 1967 to 1971, the high-performance version was rated at 375 bhp (370 bhp in 1971) at 4,600 rpm and 480 lbft at 3,200 rpm of torque with a single 4-barrel carburetor, and from 1969 to 1971, the highest-output version had an intake setup with 3×2-barrel Holley carburetors ("440 Six Pack" for Dodge, "440 6-BBL" for Plymouth) producing 390 bhp at 4,700 rpm (385 bhp in 1971) and 490 lbft at 3,200 rpm of torque.

-In 1972, changes were made to the horsepower ratings of vehicle engines from gross (engine only, without air cleaner, exhaust system, alternator, or other power-consuming components) to net (with alternator, air cleaner, mufflers, and other vehicle equipment installed).
+In 1972, changes were made to the horsepower ratings of vehicle engines from gross (engine only, without air cleaner, stock exhaust system, alternator, water pump or other power-consuming components) to net (with alternator, flex plate, air cleaner, water pump, mufflers, and other vehicle equipment installed).
 The new rating system produced lower, more realistic numbers for any given engine.
-At the same time, emissions regulations were demanding cleaner exhaust.
+At the same time, emissions regulations were requiring cleaner exhaust.
 Engines including the 440 were made with reduced compression, modified cam timing, and other tuning measures to comply with the newly tightened emissions regulations.
 The 1972 440 produced 335 bhp (gross) at 4400 rpm; the new net rating was 225 hp—which very closely coincided with period German DIN ratings and TÜV measurements.

 The high-output 440 (4-barrel/mild cam/dual exhausts) was marketed as the Magnum in Dodges, the Super Commando in Plymouths, and the TNT in Chryslers.
-From 1972 to 1974 the engine (detuned to run on lead-free gas) was rated at 280 hp net, and dropped in hp each year until 1978, when it was rated at 255 hp (in police specification) and limited to Chrysler New Yorkers, Chrysler Newports, Dodge Monaco Police Pursuits, and Plymouth Fury Police Pursuits.
+From 1972 to 1974, the engine (detuned to run on unleaded gasoline) was rated at 280 hp net, and dropped in horsepower each year until 1978, when it was rated at 255 hp (in police specification) and limited to the large B-body cars including the Chrysler New Yorker, Chrysler Newport, Dodge Monaco Police Pursuit, and Plymouth Fury Police Pursuit.
 It was also available in marine and heavy-duty commercial applications until that year.